onecommons/vesper/doc/source/index.rst

 What is Vesper?
 ---------------

-Vesper is data-persistence framework that enables you to query and update data as `JSON`_, independent of the database that is actually storing the data.
+Vesper is data-persistence framework that enables you to query and update data as `JSON`_, independent of the type of database that is actually storing the data.

 Datastore Independence
 ~~~~~~~~~~~~~~~~~~~~~~